caiks/WBOT02/README.md

 As in `Win006`, the `Win007` constructor then starts a separate active induce thread.
 Lastly the constructor sets a timer for `Win007::act`.
 The main thread will call `Win007::act` at regular intervals. `Win007::act` runs the mode and active update.
 This means that sometimes the active induce thread can lag behind the updates with more than one *slice* over the threshold ready for *induction*.
 The number of lagging *slices* is shown in the GUI.

 `Win007::act` itself is similar to the `Win006::act` method described in [actor001 description](#actor001) above.
 In addition it has a motion detector, e.g. `"motion_detection_threshold" : 25`.
 If there is no change in the image after `motion_detection_threshold` images then the image is rejected.

+Also, instead of grabbing a rectangle from the screen, a fixed input image, e.g. `"input_file" : "contour004.png"`, can be specified.
+This enables cases where a screen grab is not allowed.

 `Win007::act` also differs from `Win006::act` in that `Win006::act` has a single mode whereas `Win007::act` has several.
 The `mode001` of `Win007::act` is the same as `Win006::act`.
 After processing the modes, if the update is not disabled (`disable_update`),  `Win007::act` updates the active and the representations.
 Finally `Win007::act` updates the logs.